By Dr. Elizabeth Christian

 And their hearts are devoted to Christ and helping provide a Christ-centered college education for students.

-Hill was honored in the fall of 2015 as a Louisiana College Distinguished Alumni.
+Hill was honored in the fall of 2015 as a Louisiana Christian University Distinguished Alumni.
 The plaque hangs in their living room in Dallas, Terry said.